 A well-known brand called Blendtec has a tagline that says, ‘The World’s Most Advanced Blender.’
 The company promotes a series of videos on their website with a question, ‘Will it Blend?’

 In the video series, they take heavy objects like car keys and cellphones, toss them in the mixers and record the pulverization, proving how promising their tagline is and how great their blenders are in quality – an ingenious and innovative way to promote a brand.

 The company has observed an increase in their sales figures ever since they have started this video campaign.

-To win sales for your brand, you too can also host product videos on your website or create video content specifically to increase sales.
+To win sales for your brand, you too can also host product videos on your website or create video content with an online video editor to increase sales.